Twangybeast/Vision-Processing/README.md

 # Vision-Processing OUTDATED README.md.
 INSTRUCTIONS ARE FOR PREVIOUS ITERATION.
-I did stuff.
-This is the stuff.
-I am good at doing stuff.

 Main Classes:
 PiTest - Takes a picture and processes it, printing the results to the console
 Test - Should no longer be used, replaced by PictureController